abinit/abinit/doc/tutorial/dmft_triqs.md

 are already partly included at the DFT level, so they need to be subtracted and replaced by their exact DMFT values.

-Abinit provides the exact double counting formula, which removes these contributions exactly.
+ABINIT provides the exact double counting formula, which removes these contributions exactly.
 It is a bit more involved to use, so we will cover it later in its own section.

 There are also several simpler, commonly used approximate formulas, which you can select using the